 The abundance of options on the market, constant advertisements and advice, and an overwhelming amount of information (often inaccurate or unvalidated) can make it extremely challenging and daunting to choose the best pet food.
 As a small animal veterinarian, I know the challenges my clients have when choosing the best diet for their beloved furbabies.

 As a small animal veterinarian, I have always been interested in the importance of a healthy diet for pets and advising my clients on how to choose the best food.
-But recently, I was motivated to jump into completing my certification in Eastern Food Therapy (EFT).
+But this year, I completed my certification in Eastern Food Therapy (EFT).
 EFT uses diet to treat and prevent imbalances within the body.
 EFT utilizes knowledge of the energetics of food ingredients to tailor diets for individual animals.

 Throughout my EFT journey, I have been able to compare raw pet food diets, freeze-dried pet food diets, and kibble-based pet food diets.
 I studied the health benefits of each kind of diet, as well as the unhealthy attributes.